scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** thunder

-Conjure a rolling thunder to blast a creature away.
-Make a spellcasting roll against the creatures Strength save.
-On success they take 0/1 in thunder damage, are pushed back 2 tiles, and staggered until the end of their next turn.
-For every critical rolled the creature is pushed an extra tile.
-If the creature is unable to move, either due to another creature or obstacle, add 0/1 to the damage for every tile of movement remaining.
+Conjure rolling thunder to blast a creature away.
+Make a spellcasting roll against the creature's Strength save.
+On success, they take 0/1 thunder damage, are pushed back 2 tiles, and staggered until the end of their next turn.
+For every critical rolled, the creature is pushed an extra tile.
+If the creature is unable to move, either due to another creature or obstacle, add 0/1 thunder damage for every tile of movement remaining.

 Creatures are pushed back an additional tile for every level cast above cantrip.